Skip to main content

 The statistics published in our annual release ‘participation of young people in education and the labour market’ provide information on the learning activities and labour market status of young people aged 16 to 24 in Wales at the end of the calendar year.
 They are derived from a number of different sources which are described below.

 Each annual release provides final data for previous years and provisional estimates for the latest year.
 Provisional estimates use the best data currently available for each aspect of participation.
-These include some final data, some provisional data and some modelling.
+These include some final data, some provisional data and some modelling depending on the different sources of data.
 Estimates for previous years take into account final data not available at the time when they were originally published.

-The Participation of young people in education and the labour market release published in October 2023 included revisions to the estimates of young people not in education, employment or training (NEET), from 2012 to 2021.
-The Higher Education Statistics Agency (HESA) data used in the compilation of the figures has been revised from 2012 to incorporate two main changes:
+The Participation of young people in education and the labour market release published in March 2025 included revisions to the estimates of young people not in education, employment or training (NEET), from 2012 to 2022:

 Administrative data sources